William-165EGP/CIH_virus_explanation/readme.md

 * The procedure explanation
   1. Line 207 push eax to allocate 4 bytes onto stack
   2. Line 208 sidt [esp-02h]
-    * sidt instruction writes 6 bytes (2 bytes length + 4 bytes address)
+    * sidt instruction writes 6 bytes (2 bytes length + 4 bytes address) from IDT
     * Write the length at esp-2, cause we don't care about that
     * The IDT base address will be write at the start 4 bytes of esp (original eax)
   3. Line 209 pop ebx will pop the IDT address just written to ebx